RobinsonArceM/RobinsonArceM.github.io/index.md

 # Welcome to My Portfolio
 Robinson Arce M. | PhD, Cellular & Molecular Biology | Data Scientist<br>

 I combine a scientific PhD and startup experience to build data-driven solutions using Python, AI, and Machine Learning.
-My work focuses on applying these skills to predictive modeling and sustainability challenges.
+My work focuses on applying these skills to predictive modeling and biotech challenges.
 This portfolio showcases some key projects I have worked on.

 ---